Lennon Lab: Microbial Ecology and Evolution

 - Jay spends time in Woods Hole at the Biological Laboratory (MBL) as Whitman Associate

-- "Microbial contributions to subterranean methane sinks" to appear in Geobiology'
+- "Microbial contributions to subterranean methane sinks" published in Geobiology'

 - Lab presents research at International Society for Microbial Ecology (ISME) meetings in Montreal